Similarity surfaces, connections, and the measurable Riemann mapping theorem: Polygons

 \item Or the affine map $s$ is a translation by a non-zero vector $a$.
 In this case $\lambda=1$, and $\theta$ must be a multiple of $2\pi$:

 By composing everything with $z\mapsto a^{-1}z$ we can assume that $a = 1$.
 By cutting and pasting we can assume that the edges to glue have their infinite direction of argument $0$.
-We provide explicitly a formula \emph{whose inverse} realizes the gluing:
+We provide explicitly a formula defining a function from a punctured neighbourhood of $0$ to $\C$ \emph{whose inverse} has a branch realizing the gluing:\footnote{In this case the map $\phi$ is also the straightening coordinate of the vector field $\dot z = \frac{z^{k+1}}{-k+2\pi i z^k}$, which provides another interpretation.}